UPB-FILS-AM-FR/am-projet-MohamedSamali/README.md

 ## Motivation
 Line follower robots are a popular project for hobbyists and educators because they are relatively easy to build and program.
 They are also a good way to learn about the basics of robotics.
 ## Architecture
+The basic architecture of a line follower robot is as follows:

+- Sensors: The robot uses sensors to detect the black line.
+The most common type of sensor for this application is an infrared (IR) sensor.
+IR sensors emit infrared light and then measure the amount of light that is reflected back from the surface.
+The robot can use this information to determine whether it is on the line or not.
+- Motors: The robot uses motors to move itself around.
+The most common type of motor for this application is a DC motor.
+DC motors can be controlled by a microcontroller to rotate at a specific speed and direction.
+- Microcontroller: The microcontroller is the brain of the robot.
+It takes the sensor data and uses it to control the motors.
+The microcontroller can also be programmed to perform other tasks, such as following a more complex path or avoiding obstacles.
 ### Block diagram

 <!-- Make sure the path to the picture is correct -->